 I recognize that it is a great irony to give a detailed theoretical explanation and intellectual defence of what should be ‘Captain Obvious’ statements.
 But we live in an upside down world where common sense and plain facts are hidden beneath a thick cloud of subjectivism and sentimentality in which the only thing that we can be certain of is that if someone is upset by something it will be defended, and if they are pleased by it in some superficial way, it will be considered ‘good’.

 The policy approach I hope will get some traction in the coming years is a bi-partisan marriage between the values of liberality and those of restraint.
 Because of this combination, such an approach may be able to garner support across the aisle.

 The idea (likely not novel) is to legalize all kinds of behaviours that have been socially taboo – from personal relationships to drug consumption.
 Indeed, both right and left already have their own versions of liberality and constraint – the left is moving to decriminalize and legalize more drugs, and the right thinks people should be able to buy whatever they like, and say whatever they like.

 This liberality is to be combined with a significant reduction in support through government funding via subsidies, welfare and support programs, tax credits, and the like.

 In this way, people may do as they please, but receive no support for the harmful consequences that their behaviours produce.
 Nor shall they force others to pay for their problems through taxation.

 Ideally – as it has before – civil society will strengthen because of this.
 Families and communities will step in where the ministries that aimed at increasing – but ended up decreasing – independence once did.

-At the end of this series on ‘Conservative Approaches to Liberal Values’, a positive vision will follow the mostly negative articulation of the topics in question.
+At the end of this series on ‘Conservative Approaches to Liberal Values’, a positive vision will follow.
 Suggestions are most welcome.